semuconsulting/pygnssutils/README.md

 ---
 ## <a name="gnssntripclient">GNSSNTRIPClient and gnssntripclient CLI</a>

 ```
 class pygnssutils.gnssntripclient.GNSSNTRIPClient(app=None, **kwargs)
 ```

 The `GNSSNTRIPClient` class provides a basic NTRIP Client capability and forms the basis of a [`gnssntripclient`](#gnssntripclient) CLI utility.
 It receives RTCM3 correction data from an NTRIP server and (optionally) sends this to a designated output stream.
+NTRIP server login credentials are set via command line arguments or environment variables `PYGPSCLIENT_USER` and `PYGPSCLIENT_PASSWORD`.

 ### CLI Usage:

 Assuming the Python 3 scripts (bin) directory is in your PATH, the CLI utility may be invoked from the shell thus:

 To retrieve the sourcetable and determine the closest available mountpoint to the reference lat/lon, leave the mountpoint argument blank (the port defaults to 2101):

 ```shell
 > gnssntripclient --server rtk2go.com --ggamode 1 --reflat 37.23 --reflon 115.81